Skip to content

 8. Hard To Onboard New Carriers Due To Shipper Requirements Such as Audit, Finance, and IT Integration.

-Indeed, implementing a new data integration project such as onboarding a new carrier is challenging and a slow moving process.
-There is not necessarily an easy solution for this, but your business can get better at data interoperability.
-For ideas, see my article, Data Interoperability For Supply Chains: The Best Ways To Unlock Your Digital Assets And Empower Innovation.
+For ideas to streamline data integration and interoperability, see my article, Data Interoperability For Supply Chains: The Best Ways To Unlock Your Digital Assets And Empower Innovation.

 9. Dysfunctional And Legacy Systems Constrain Operational Innovation, Decision-Making, And Flexibility.

-I would suspect that most large companies are also constrained by dysfunctional and legacy systems that directly affect their transportation operation and corporate decision-making.
+Unquestionably, most, if not all, large companies are constrained by dysfunctional and legacy systems that directly affect their transportation operation and corporate decision-making.
 For instance, take a shipper or 3PL that is using outdated software.
 They are hamstrung to integrate with more modern logistics platforms and API services.
 Thus, it is challenging for them to compete against more innovative competitors.
-For a more detailed discussion, see my article, Agile Supply Chain Decision-Making: First You Need to Know The Truth About Enterprise Software.
+For a more details on the operational and financial challenges with enterprise systems, see my article, Agile Supply Chain Decision-Making: First You Need to Know The Truth About Enterprise Software.

 More References.